Youth Empowerment in Brooklyn’s Backyard

 October 13, 2025

-At Lefferts Historic House, a team of 3 Park Youth Representatives (PYRs) welcomed and guided visitors through the museum, assisted with daily programs, and ensured the smooth day-to-day operation of the site.
+At Lefferts Historic House, a team of three Park Youth Representatives (PYRs) welcomed and guided visitors through the museum, assisted with daily programs, and ensured the smooth day-to-day operation of the site.
 Beyond their work at the museum, the PYRs were instrumental in helping us deliver community partner programming, including this year’s Pinkster celebration and our recent Pow Wow.

-At the Prospect Park Audubon Center, a team of 16 PYRs made a meaningful impact through encouraging visitors to “Be a Park Champion,” guiding parkgoers on how to care for their park with citizen science activities, nature observation, hands-on crafts, and stewardship projects.
-PYRs engaged the community in important environmental topics, including pollinator diversity, pond water health, wildlife adaptation, and woodland protection, while fostering a deeper connection to the park’s natural habitats.
+At the Prospect Park Audubon Center, a team of 16 PYRs made a meaningful impact through encouraging visitors to “Be a Park Champion,” guiding parkgoers on how to care for their park with citizen science activities, nature observation, hands-on crafts and stewardship projects.
+PYRs engaged the community in important environmental topics, including pollinator diversity, pond water health, wildlife adaptation and woodland protection, while fostering a deeper connection to the park’s natural habitats.

-“The Park Youth Representatives and Woodlands Youth Crew are growing into something much bigger than part-time employment,” says Alliance Vice President of Public Programs, Maria Carrasco.
-“These young leaders are gaining skills, confidence, and mentorship that connect them to nature, to their community, and to future opportunities in school and careers.”
+“The Park Youth Representatives and Woodlands Youth Crew are growing into something much bigger than part-time employment,” says Alliance Vice President of Public Programs Maria Carrasco.
+“These young leaders are gaining skills, confidence and mentorship that connect them to nature, to their community, and to future opportunities in school and careers.”

-As part of the Alliance’s Youth Development Initiative, the programs are expanding to offer deeper training, year-round support, and pathways into higher education, green careers and civic leadership.
-The future of PYR and WYC is centered on growth, equity and impact, transforming work opportunities into experiences that prepare Brooklyn teens to thrive as stewards of the park and as leaders.
+As part of the Alliance’s Youth Development Initiative, the programs are expanding to offer deeper training, year-round support, and clear pathways into higher education, green careers and civic leadership.
+The future of PYR and WYC is centered on growth, equity and impact, transforming work opportunities into long-term experiences that prepare Brooklyn teens to thrive as stewards of the park and as leaders.

 Learn more about Youth Employment Programs in Prospect Park.